leouieda/website/blog/liverpool-phd-2020.md

 [**Large-scale mapping of the thickness of the crust from satellite gravity and gravity gradient data**](https://www.liverpool.ac.uk/earth-ocean-and-ecological-sciences/phd-studentships/large-scalemappingofthethicknessofthecrustfromsatellitegravityandgra.html)

-The goal of this project is to develop improved inversion methods to determine crustal thickness from gravity and gravity gradient data, in particular Uieda and Barbosa (2017).
-Main objectives include: (1) accounting for density variation in the oceanic lithosphere due to temperature; (2) incorporate seismological estimates of crustal thickness in the inversion process; (3) estimate the density contrast across the crust-mantle interface in different domains; (4) joint inversion of gravity and gravity gradient data; (5) develop techniques to reduce the computational load of the inversion; (6) quantify uncertainty due to errors in regional crustal and sedimentary basin models.
+The goal of this project is to develop improved inversion methods to determine crustal thickness from gravity and gravity gradient data, in particular [Uieda and Barbosa (2017)][/papers/paper-moho-inversion-tesseroids-2016].
+Main objectives are: (1) account for density variation in the oceanic lithosphere due to temperature; (2) incorporate seismological estimates of crustal thickness in the inversion process; (3) estimate the density contrast across the crust-mantle interface in different domains; (4) joint inversion of gravity and gravity gradient data; (5) develop techniques to reduce the computational load of the inversion; (6) quantify uncertainty due to errors in regional crustal and sedimentary basin models.
 The inversion methods developed in this project can be applied to produce improved crustal thickness estimates for South America, Africa, Antarctica, the Moon, Mars, etc.

 # The details